akira-endo/TND-biascorrection/README.md

 # Bias correction methods for test-negative design in the presence of misclassification
 Methods to correct misclassification bias in test-negative design studies due to imperfect tests.
-Details of the study including theoretical background and model settings are available on medRxiv.
+Details of the study including theoretical background and model settings are available on medRxiv (https://www.medrxiv.org/content/10.1101/19002691v1).

 ## Files
 * TND_bias_correction_methods.Rmd/.html